F1 Goldendoodle puppies born May 22, 2022. Taking reservations now!

 As a breeder, I have the perfect opportunity and responsibility to make a dramatic impact on the personalities of the puppies.
 There are so many small things that can be done in the first 12 weeks of life that will greatly affect the outcome of the puppies stability and happiness in their futures.
-Since puppies are with us for 7-8 weeks, I want to do all I can to help them get a great start in life.
+Since puppies are with us for their first two months, I want to do all I can to help them get a great start in life.
 The Puppy Culture program has raised my awareness of how vital it is to pay attention to each developmental stage.
 For example we do ENS (Early Neurological Stimulation) with the puppies between days 3-16.

 It is with a heart full of love that I try to incorporate as many of the ideas I've learned into my breeding program so that you get a balanced, confident puppy!

 Our dogs have their eyes checked by a veterinarian trained in pet ophthalmology at OVRA in Sprinfield, Oregon.

 We travel to Goldendale, Washington whenever one of our dogs need to have their OFA heart testing done as the veterinarian needs specific equipment and there is not anywhere local for us to go.